Borkum Großer Leuchtturm

 Nearby Attractions

-2. Borkum National Park: This area features diverse ecosystems, including dunes, heathlands, and marshes, providing opportunities for nature walks and wildlife observation.
+2. Borkum National Park: This protected area showcases the island’s unique ecosystems, including dunes, marshlands, and rich wildlife, ideal for nature lovers and birdwatchers.

 Insider Tips